Skip to main navigation Skip to search Skip to main content

 Biography

-Adrienne is a lecturer in paediatric physiotherapy at Monash University.
-She coordinates the Masters of Advanced Health Care Practice (Paediatric Physiotherapy) and the paediatric physiotherapy short courses as well as delivering paediatric content into the undergraduate physiotherapy program.
-In addition to her Monash University role, she is a highly experienced clinician and researcher with a focus on cerebral palsy and other developmental disabilities.
-She completed her PhD in 2008 on The Functional Mobiltiy Scale and then completed a two year post-doctoral fellowship at CanChild Centre for Childhood Disability Research at McMaster University, Canada.
+Adrienne is the Paediatric Research Lead in the Physiotherapy Department at Monash University.
+In addition to her Monash University role, she is a Principal Research Fellow at the Murdoch Children's Research Institue.
+Adrienne is a highly experienced clinician, educator and researcher.
+Her reserach focuses on cerebral palsy and other developmental disabilities.
+She leads a national program of reserach into chronic pain in children with cerebral palsy.
+Previosuly, Adrienne completed her PhD in 2008 on The Functional Mobiltiy Scale and then completed a two year post-doctoral fellowship at CanChild Centre for Childhood Disability Research at McMaster University, Canada.

 Education/Academic qualification